-Since 1 July this year South Australians who sell a dog or cat must be registered as a breeder at Dogs and Cats Online.
+Since 1 July 2018 South Australians who sell a dog or cat must be registered as a breeder at Dogs and Cats Online.
 Once registered they are issued a Breeder Registration Number for use in advertisements – including ads on Facebook, GumTree or the local paper.

 Potential buyers are encouraged to verify a Breeder Registration Number by typing it in Dogs and Cats Online.